Maryland PIRG seeks a Campaign Organizer to lead our campaigns to protect public health and reduce the influence of

 Additionally, the Campaign Organizer will need to be nimble and ready to help represent Maryland PIRG on our entire legislative agenda in Annapolis and throughout the state.

 As the Maryland PIRG Campaign Organizer you’ll exercise independent judgment and discretion to help develop policy solutions and implement a variety of campaign strategies to mobilize the public and influence insiders.
 Representative responsibilities include:

 We're looking for a goal-driven and results-oriented individual who is committed to the public interest — someone with leadership, initiative, and the verbal and written skills necessary to make the case that protecting public health must be a top priority.
 Candidates should have at least 3 years of relevant professional experience, including (but not limited to) work in political, policy, legal, journalistic or government settings.
 Advanced degrees, including a J.D. or masters in related fields, may count toward a candidate's professional experience.

 Pay & Benefits

 Target annual compensation for this position is commensurate with the relevant professional experience and/or advanced degrees that a candidate has.
 Maryland PIRG offers a competitive benefits package.

 Things to know when you apply

 U.S. PIRG and Maryland PIRG are part of The Public Interest Network — a group of organizations that share a vision of a better country, a set of core values, and a coordinated strategic approach to getting things done.
 Click here for things you should know about our network when you apply.

-Maryland PIRG is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, disability, pregnancy, sexual orientation, gender identity or veteran status.
+Maryland PIRG is an equal opportunity employer and will not discriminate against any employee or applicant on the basis of race, color, national or ethnic origin, religion, age, sex, disability, pregnancy or veteran status.